BLayers#

 Batched loss#

 me a lot.
-Instead, BLayers provides Batched_Trace_ELBO
+Instead, BLayers provides Batched_Trace_ELBO which does not require

-to batch in VI.
+you to use plate to batch in VI.
 Just drop your model in.

-from blayers.infer import Batched_Trace_ELBO, svi_run_batched
+from blayers.vi_infer import Batched_Trace_ELBO, svi_run_batched

-svi = SVI(model_fn, guide, optax.adam(schedule), loss=loss_instance)
+svi = SVI(model_fn, guide, optax.adam(0.01), loss=loss)

 svi_result = svi_run_batched(